Library of American Broadcasting Foundation Awards

 Library of American Broadcasting Foundation – Broadcast Historian Award

 The Library of American Broadcasting Foundation (LABF) and BEA have partnered to establish an annual Broadcast Historian Award.
-With the support of LABF, BEA will annually award $5,000 to an educator who has published or produced work specifically related to broadcast history.
-In April 2018, BEA will present the Broadcast Historian Award to the producer of a documentary/multimedia project that was created between January 1, 2015 and November 30, 2017.
-If the Library of American Broadcasting Foundation and BEA are unable to select an appropriate candidate in any given year, they reserve the right to cancel the award in that given year.
-Submission Deadline: December 15, 2017.
+With the support of LABF, BEA will annually award $5,000 to an educator who has published or produced work specifically related to broadcast/media history.
+In April 2018, BEA will present the Broadcast Historian Award to the author of a book published between January 1, 2015 and November 30, 2017.
+If the Library of America Broadcasting Foundation and BEA are unable to select an appropriate candidate in any given year, they reserve the right to cancel the award in that given year.

-– A letter by the producer outlining the scope of research and background information on the project.
+– A letter by the author outlining scope of research

 * The award will be given to an author of a book or a producer of a documentary/multimedia project in alternating years — i.e. books will be awarded in even years (nominated in odd years), creative works awarded in odd numbered years (nominated in even years).

-* The award recipient will be asked to prepare a session/panel at BEA’s annual convention focusing on their area of research.
+* The award recipient may be asked to prepare a session/panel at BEA’s annual convention focusing on their area of research.

-* Promotion of the work should credit partial funding from the Library of American Broadcasting Foundation and copies of the winning book or creative work will be placed with the Library each year to retain as part of their collection.
+* The work should credit partial funding from the Library of American Broadcasting Foundation and copies of the winning book or creative work will be placed with the Library each year to retain as part of their collection.

 Library of American Broadcasting – Graduate Student Scholarship